Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native-sdk.md

 ### Optional tracking

 By default, the SDK tracks these properties automatically.
-You can override this behavior by passing an configuration called `trackingOptions` when initializing the SDK, setting the appropriate options to false.
+You can override this behavior by passing a configuration called `trackingOptions` when initializing the SDK, setting the appropriate options to false.

 | Tracking Options | Default |
 | --- | --- |